Make Mine Mink: Critical

 Bosley Crowther, critic for The New York Times, gave it a generally favourable review, writing, "it has bumpy stretches where the script writer's clumsy jointing shows.
 But, on the whole, it is a comical conveyance for the cut-ups of its skillful cast."

 Variety reported, "The humor is episodic, but Robert Asher has directed the lively screenplay briskly enough, and the camerawork is okay.
 The four members of the gang do their chores admirably, with Seyler outstanding."
-Dennis Schwartz was less enthused, giving Make Mine Mink a grade of C+ and stating, "The Brit humor from the implausible farce escaped me, though the dicey comedy of errors venture might appeal to fans of Terry-Thomas – someone I never acquired a taste for."